-Table 4-1 Icon Description Disconnect Click this icon to disconnect the specified hosts from the VEA console.
+Table 4.1 Toolie and corresponding volume respired to table (commuted) Icon Description Disconnect Click this icon to disconnect the specified hosts from the VEA console.
 New Window Click this icon to open up another window, which duplicates everything in the main window.
 You can simultaneously browse different sections of the System tree in this window without having to launch another instance of the VEA GUI.
 You can then select the other host that you want to manage from the URL bar.
 This feature enables browsing and comparing of the objects that are found in different parts of the tree.
 Setup Replicated You can directly click on this icon to create a replicated data set once you have finished creating the required disk groups and volumes on the Primary host.
 Monitor View Use this icon to display the monitor view.
-See "Interpreting the information in the monitor view" on page 135.
+See "Interpreting the information in the monitor view" on page 134.